Hizb ut-Tahrir America

-Hizb ut-Tahrir America (HTA; حزب التحرير في أمريكا) is a political organization linked to the international pan-Islamist group Hizb ut-Tahrir, which seeks to establish a global caliphate governed by Sharia law.
+Hizb ut-Tahrir America (HTA; حزب التحرير في أمريكا) is an American political party linked to the international pan-Islamist group Hizb ut-Tahrir, which seeks to establish a global caliphate governed by Sharia law.
 The group advocates for the unification of Islamic countries and the transformation of secular nations into Islamic states governed by Islamic law.

 Although Hizb ut-Tahrir America does not engage in direct political activism within the United States, its global affiliate has been banned in numerous countries due to concerns over its radical ideology and alleged ties to violent extremism.
 The group has been banned in countries such as Bangladesh, Egypt, Russia, and Turkey due to its perceived promotion of extremism and its calls for the overthrow of secular governments.

-Hizb ut-Tahrir has been labeled as a terrorist organization by the United States Department of State and other governments due to its incitement of violence and its involvement in destabilizing activities in various regions.
-Many countries classify it as a security threat, and its activities are closely monitored by law enforcement agencies worldwide.

 Chapter History

 Initially, the group struggled to find an identity and, more importantly, recruits.
 However, the group managed to keep recruitment to levels able to sustain the organization’s existence.
 While other HT groups around the world have expanded quickly, HTA has taken roughly two decades to establish a concrete presence within the U.S. The group is still wary of outsiders, however, wide use of the internet is now used for recruiting and spreading their message.

 Reasons for impotent beginnings are attributed to their founders’ paranoid mentality regarding possible Western “spies” and their suspicion of the internet.
 This state of mind appeared unnecessary to targeted Muslim recruits who found their paranoia unattractive and strange.
 However, after the terrorist attacks of September 11, 2001, HTA’s paranoid behavior seemed to justify itself after many Muslims felt unjust scrutiny over the terrorist attacks.
 HTA suspicion of the internet waned once they realized the large advantage in propagating their message via the World Wide Web.
 Also, it is thought that new, younger membership helped push the organization in this direction.

 While membership has grown, HTA is still very secretive in regards to its activities and membership.
 Those who attempt to learn more about the group are quickly confronted in an effort to stifle any knowledgeable discovery.
 If the HTA name is mentioned in the public realm, it must be done on their terms and conditions; those who attempt to highlight their existence are swiftly countered.